manuelmz/coming_to_julia/README.md

-# coming_to_julia
+# Coming to julia
-This is a collection of Pluto notebooks aimed at introducing the Julia language to folks who have experience in "scientific computing" with other languages.
+This is a collection of Pluto notebooks aimed at introducing the Julia programing language to folks who have previous experience in scientific computing.
-The focus is on two main aspects:

-  - The basics of Julia as a programing language
-  - How to deal with arrays in Julia

-Then some exercises implementing time evolution of elementary cellular automata and quantum cellular autoamata will be explored.

-There is some interest in learning how to use the ITensors.jl package to run DMRG calculations, a notebook explainig the basics will be included.
-Some other example notebooks might be added in the future.
+## Brief description of the notebooks
+The different notebooks deal with the following aspects:
+  - **The notebook julia_fundamentals.jl** deals with the fundamentals of the Julia programing language.
+What was Julia invented for?
+What can it accomplish?
+The basics of Julia syntaxis, and the core of Julia, the type system and functions (including the idea of multiple dipatch)
+  - **The notebook arrays_in_julia.jl** deals with the basics of array construction, manipulation and operations in Julia.
+As an example, we look at different functionalities which come with the Linear Algebra package

+After these two notebooks covering some basic aspects of Julia, the rest of notebooks present examples applied to different problems in physics, computer science, and applied mathematics:
+  - **The notebook elementary_CA.jl** gives an implementation of the elementary one dimensional cellular automata
+  -

+I am planning on exnapnding the number of notebooks providing examples.